![]() |

 violence done to our fellow creatures.
 The almighty God has given us equal rights

-to live on earth to all of us.
+to live on earth.
 Can we take another's life for the taste of

 our tongue?